 What are some other collaboration management platforms?

-Other collaboration management platforms include SURFnet's open sourced project, in the Netherlands.
-OpenConext provides a user-friendly, feature-rich collaboration platform that can be configured to use COmanage as a powerful registry service and enrollment manager for the environment.
+Other collaboration management platforms include SURFnet's OpenConext open sourced project, in the Netherlands, and Perun from CESnet.
+OpenConext provides a user-friendly, feature-rich collaboration platform that can be configured to use COmanage as a powerful registry service and enrollment manager for the environment, whereas Perun can offer a separate standalone service.

 Who is using COmanage?